 These changes can be very gradual and you many not notice them.
 This is why it is essential that you receive a foot screen and assessment by a trained professional on a yearly basis.
-You can then agree a treatment pal to suit your needs.
-Your screen and assessment have shown that there is a high risk that you may develop foot ulcers.
-The person who assessed your feet will tick which of the following risk factors you have.
+You can then agree a treatment plan to suit your needs.

+Your screen and assessment have shown that there is a moderate risk that you develop foot ulcers.
+The person who assessed your feet will tick which one of the following risk factors you have:

-• You have lost some feeling in your feet П
+• You have lost some feeling in your feet

-0 ,

-• The circulation in your feet is reduced ш
+• The circulation in your feet is reduced

 • You have hard skin on your feet

 • The shape of your feet has changed

 • Your vision is impaired

 • You cannot look after your feet yourself

-• You have had foot ulcers before

-• You have had an amputation.

-Controlling your diabetes, chlestrol and blood pressure levels, as well as having your feet screened and assessed at regular intervals by a podiatrist, will help to reduce future foot problems occuring - see infromation at the end of this fact sheet.
+Controlling your diabetes (blood sugar), cholesterol, blood pressure levels and weight and having your feet screened every year, will help to reduce the risk of developing problems with your feet - see end of this fact sheet.